solidi/writing/11-the-meta-skills-of-a-software-engineer.md

 Drawing from my experience led me to an opinion.
 I enjoy the meta of programming.
 The skill of learning the *meta*, or how to do what we do better, includes reading well-known books in context.
 I took specific examples of what I read over the years, applied it to my observations practicing in the field, and I answered in a way that I believed was most pragmatic.

-> *Me: In my opinion, if we think universally, I would say it is the practice of correctness and pattern recognition.
+> *In my opinion, if we think universally, I would say it is the practice of correctness and pattern recognition.
 These are some of the skills that are unique to software engineers.*

 Let's examine these skills to add context.